DominionCyber/talon_hunt_framework_documentation/docs/tqm-specification.md

 The Saved Query Creator takes a LogScale YAML template file and pushes it into your NGSIEM tenant as a new saved query.
 The YAML must conform to the `https://schemas.humio.com/query/v0.6.0` schema, which is the same format used by the Talon Hunt Framework, Sigma conversions, and any other community content designed for CrowdStrike NGSIEM.

 **How it works:** You point the creator at a YAML file, either from your local filesystem or from a fetched repository.
-Talon Manager reads the file contents and sends them to the `POST /ngsiem-content/entities/savedqueries-template/v1` endpoint.
+TQM reads the file contents and sends them to the `POST /ngsiem-content/entities/savedqueries-template/v1` endpoint.
 CrowdStrike validates the YAML against its schema and, if it passes, creates the saved query in your tenant.

 **Common use cases:**